tajespasarela/tailwind-editor/README.md

 </script>
 ```

-If we reload again the URL then we do see the styles:
+Ready to see the styles?
+Reload the URL and they will appear:

 ![Second Try](images/second-try.png)

-Finally, the last step is to make the `Editor.vue` modify the default Theme from the Tailwindcss configuration and request again the CSS from the service to see a live view of the changes.
+Finally, the last step is to make the `Editor.vue` modify the default theme from the Tailwind configuration and request the CSS again from the service to see a live view of the changes.

-We are starting with the colours, adding a colour picker for each colour we want to configure.
+We are starting with the colours, adding a color picker for each color we want to configure.

 ```html
 // src/components/Editor.vue